hsrm-lume/react-native-cli-lume/documentation/NFC.md

 ## About

 NFC is lume's main technology to share lit flames.
-To boot, the [`fireScreen.tsx`](src/screens/fireScreen.tsx) spawn the [fireOffLogic](src/components/fire/fireOffLogic.tsx) component.
+To boot, the [`fireScreen.tsx`](src/screens/fireScreen.tsx) spawns the [fireOffLogic](src/components/fire/fireOffLogic.tsx) component.
 This component utilizes react-natives useState and useEffect hooks to render a stricly logical component, that manages reading NFC Tags.
-As soon as the NFC-Reader reads a lume-NFC-enabled device in writing mode, it reads the data from the companion devices and starts the flame-lighting process, utilizing the features of the [`RestClient`](src/services/RestClient.tsx).
+As soon as the NFC-Reader reads a lume-NFC-enabled device in writing mode, it reads the data from the companion device and starts the flame-lighting process, utilizing the features of the [`RestClient`](src/services/RestClient.tsx).

 ## Usage